dbbs-lab/bsb-core/docs/source/usage/getting-started.rst

 first, check out the :doc:`top-level-guide` before you continue.

 There are 2 ways of building models using the Brain Scaffold Builder (BSB), the first is through **configuration**, the second is **scripting**.
-The 2 methods complement eachother so that you can load the general model from a configuration file and then layer on more complex steps under your full control in a Python script.
+The 2 methods complement each other so that you can load the general model from a configuration file and then layer on more complex steps under your full control in a Python script.

-Let's create a barebones configuration file called ``config.json``
+Let's create a bare configuration file called ``config.json``

 .. code-block:: json